Azure/communication-ui-library-ios/docs/manual-installation.md

 - **Buildtime issue: 'framework not found AzureCore'**

     1. Select Navigator and navigate to the target `AzureCommunicationCommon`.
-    2. delete the `AzureCore.framework` under "Frameworks and Libraries" section.
+    2. Delete the `AzureCore.framework` under "Frameworks and Libraries" section.

 - **Buildtime issue: 'Swift Compiler Error'**